xaur/decred-proposals/market-makers/arguments.md

 ### Pro: Stabilize the market

+Stabilize here means smoothen the price swings, not control (pump or suppress) the price.

 > Not matter how much DCR price has changed, we will always be there (as we signed the contract).
 We can be the last guy you can find in the market to trade with.
 We provide liquidity and provide our protect to stabilize the market (@runchen of Altonomy on [2019-08-08](https://proposals.decred.org/proposals/772d083fef79fa2e443d8424b353deadc3af69c8d8764e473cb200f98f356c60/comments/14))

 ### Pro: Experiment to try

+There were debates about how much poor liquidity is responsible for Decred's low rank and adoption.
+Getting a trial of good liquidity may answer this question.
+If we buy good liquidity and nothing changes, the problem was elsewhere.
+If so, we can not renew the contract.

 Counter-arguments: